maxmind/ccfd-api-java/README.md

 ## Example programs

 * sample/Example.java - how to use the API with minFraud service.
-* sample/Telv_Example.java - using the API with the Telephone Verification service.

 ## API Documentation for minFraud service